zachmccabe/zachmccabe.github.io/_beijing/faq.md

 This field guide previously sold for 25 USD.
 You're encouraged to spend the difference getting to know the locals.
 (And you can buy your new friends quite a bit of chuan'r and erguotou for the equivalent of 25 USD.)

-"The experience of spending many years among distant Others has taught me that friendliness towards another human being is the only attitude that can touch a chord of humanity in him," says Polish journalist and Cold War-era traveler, Ryszard Kapuscinski, in his book, "The Other."

 I'm thinking about a line by Polish journalist, Ryszard Kapuscinski, that indomitable traveler of Cold War-era borderlands.
 In his book, The Other, he says: "The experience of spending many years among distant Others has taught me that friendliness towards another human being is the only attitude that can touch a chord of humanity in him."
-I'm not sure if he's right but I am sure that it's an idea worth trying.

 Cheers to the Other in your world.